deathpillow/deathpillow.github.io/_posts/2015-06-12-division-of-domestic-data.md

 	<figcaption>The seal for the Division of Domestic Data</figcaption>
 </figure>

-The project does not attempt to answer these questions.
-Instead the goal is to explore pressure points in and amongst the process of divorce that highlight these contested and flexible territories. *The Division of Domestic Data* focuses primarily on the mundane and bureaucratic aspects of divorce.
+The project does not attempt to answer any questions.
+Instead the goal is to explore pressure points in and amongst the process of divorce that highlight these contested and flexible territories with regards to the digital. *The Division of Domestic Data* focuses primarily on the mundane and bureaucratic aspects of divorce by looking at how digital objects might be labeled and controlled through algorithmic and procedural means.

 <figure>
 	<img src="/images/ddd/scenario-second-sketch/dd-escrow-01.png">